 First of all, let’s get our definitions straight.
 The Cambridge Dictionary defines a sabbatical as “a period during which an employee can take time away from work to study or travel”.

 There are other terms you will come across that are often used interchangeably with sabbatical, such as ‘career break’, ‘career gap’ and ‘gap year’.
-Check out our article on what is a career gap for some more background on the nuances of the different terms.
+Our ultimate career break guide includes some more background on the nuances of the different terms.

 In general, a ‘sabbatical’ is set apart by the fact it refers to a fixed period of leave after which you return to work with the same employer.
 While the other terms may share this meaning, they can also apply to a situation where you quit your job with an intention to find alternative employment after taking a break.